Troubleshooting Government Macs: Common Problems and Fixes

 Network-related problems often originate from settings or hardware.
 To troubleshoot:

-• Restart the router and modem.
+• Restart the router and modem if you have access.

 • Disable and re-enable the network connection on the MAC.